 What is TRIA?

-The Terrorism Risk Insurance Act, created by Congress with strong bipartisan support in the wake of the September 11, 2001 terrorist attacks, is a piece of legislation that has enabled the private insurance markets to provide an essential type of coverage that otherwise wouldn’t exist; has helped to create thousands of jobs; has cost next to nothing; and incentivizes the private markets to take a first loss position in the event of another terrorist strike.
+The Terrorism Risk Insurance Act, created by Congress with strong bipartisan support in the wake of the Sept.
+11, 2001 terrorist attacks, is a piece of legislation that has enabled the private insurance markets to provide an essential type of coverage that otherwise wouldn’t exist; has helped to create thousands of jobs; has cost next to nothing; and incentivizes the private markets to take a first loss position in the event of another terrorist strike.
 It is legislation that works and that can be embraced by individuals throughout the political spectrum.
-It is scheduled to sunset at the end of this year and must be reauthorized.

 Why was it enacted?